TIY-Rails-1507/Rails/10_update_part_1.md

 http://localhost:3000/questions/1/edit
 ```

-That should show a form which allows the user to edit question with an ID of 1.
+That should show a form which allows the user to edit a question with an ID of 1.
 At the moment it shows a `No route matches [GET] "/questions/1/edit"` error.

 We need to add another route to routes.rb:
 ```